-On the other hand, an FD can be prematurely withdrawn at any time against a minimal charge.
+On the other hand, an FD can be prematurely withdrawn after the initial lock-in period of 3 months, against a minimal charge.

 Considering NSC vs FD, you can get more benefits with an FD.
 You can start investing in Bajaj Finance FDs with a minimum deposit of Rs.
 25,000.
 Our FD Calculator can help you gauge the exact returns on your investment, before you start investing.
 This can help you plan your investments in the best possible manner.